How to Choose the Right Fence Paint for California Weather

 • Apply a rust-converting primer.

-• Top it off with an enamel-based exterior metal paint.
+• Top it off with an Waterborne acrylic-urethane enamel

 Oil-based paints are common for metal, but newer water-based metal paints offer similar durability with easier cleanup and lower VOCs.